Adventures in a Messy Life

 Hunger Games book club

 Last year I decided to focus on speculative fiction for our assigned reading.
 One of the final books we read was Hunger Games.
 I planned out our books for the year over a year earlier, and as we read Hunger Games when the Quarantine was just starting and the kids were finding a lot of parallels between the book and current events.
-This Hunger Games book club was a great addition to our book and a movie collection.
+This Hunger Games book club was a great addition to our Books made into movies, it’s officially on my 6th-grade Books Made into Movies, but we read it in 9th grade as part of a dystopian series.

 (there are affiliate links)